nickpoorman/IP-QoS-Neural-Network/README.md

 Mission
 -------

 To produce a working QoS that will dequeue packets based on weights produced by a neural network.
+The neural network will be the fairness regulator to an IP packet QoS implementation based on hosts.

 Project by [Nicholas Poorman](http://poorman.me)